2025-Spring-CloudNative/cloud_native_hw4/README.md

 docker run -dp 3000:3000 cl1224/2025cloud
 ```

-## How the container image is created and tagged?
+## How is container image created and tagged?

 1. Trigger – A push to `main` (or a manual `workflow_dispatch`) starts a single workflow run
 2. `build-image` job